ChildishhAlbino/tally-tab-login-service/README.md

 # tally-tab-login-service
-The Login Micro service for tallytab
+The login microservice for TallyTab.